DV

 Strategy & risk

-MSTY tracks Strategy (MSTR) with a covered call approach, while STRK tracks Preferred equity security issued by MicroStrategy Incorporated. using a cash strategy.
+MSTY tracks Strategy (MSTR) with a covered call approach, while STRK tracks Preferred equity security issued by MicroStrategy Incorporated. with a bitcoin approach.

 Fund details